mlpack/blog/doc/tutorials/Manish2018Week05.md

-@brief LMNN (via LRSDP) & BoostMetric Implementation - Week 5
+@brief LMNN (via Low-Rank optimization) & BoostMetric Implementation - Week 5
 @author Manish Kumar
-@page Manish2018Week05 LMNN (via LRSDP) & BoostMetric Implementation - Week 5
+@page Manish2018Week05 LMNN (via Low-Rank optimization) & BoostMetric Implementation - Week 5
 @date 2018-06-18 16:30:00

-@section Manish2018Week05 LMNN (via LRSDP) & BoostMetric Implementation - Week 5
+@section Manish2018Week05 LMNN (via Low-Rank optimization) & BoostMetric Implementation - Week 5

 Continuing the practice from previous weeks, last week too the main focus was on optimization.
 As a result, AMSGrad and BigBatchSGD came into the picture, performing even better than SGD on LMNN in combined terms of speed and final objective.